 “How are we going to find this thing?”
 Tyla asked as they walked.

 “I’m hoping it’ll find us, honestly.
 They’re aggressive enough.
 I could try to track it, but…” Malyn made a face.
-“It’s a lot of forest to comb through and they’re fast moving creatures.
+“It’s a lot of forest to comb through, and they’re fast-moving creatures.
 Tracking something doesn’t get you very far if you’re following slower than it’s moving.”

 “Oh, interesting,” Tyla said.
 “You used to hunt, didn’t you?
 Is that how you know what that is?”

-“I think how abrupt it was will always mess with me a little.
-I was just walking along one day and suddenly the ground dropped out from under me and I was falling, and when I landed I was in a whole different world.
+“It was ten years ago now.”
+Malyn paused for a moment, pondering where to start.
+“I think how sudden it was will always mess with me a little.
+I was just walking along one day and the ground dropped out from under me and I was falling.
+When I landed, I was in a whole different world.
 It’s just… the nothingness of it.
 Sure, the day I had afterwards was plenty dramatic, but the actual event was over in seconds.
 It just happened.
-Sometimes I wonder if actually seeing my parents die or something would have been easier to process because that’s something, but probably not.
+Sometimes I wonder if actually seeing my parents die or something would’ve been easier to process, because that’s something, but probably not.
 I mean, as far as I know they’re fine, and I’m glad they are.
 It’s just… rough.”

-Malyn sighed.
+Malyn let out a long sigh.
 “I don’t know?
 That feels bad to say, like my answer should be an easy yes, but I’m nothing like who they were.
 I wouldn’t like them and they sure wouldn’t like me.
 I think it’s easy to miss people who’ve been taken away from you like that, but if there was none of this weird world hopping shit and they’d just always been a part of this world with their backwards values, would I even visit them?
 I feel like I’d only do it because I felt like I should, and they’d tell me to get married and have some kids or whatever, and I’d go longer and longer between visits over the years.
 I’m not even saying that I hated them when I was a kid, but I like who I am now and they wouldn’t, so… I don’t know.”

 “Maybe they would learn to like you the way you are?”

 Malyn let out an incredulous huff.
 “It’s a nice thought, but we were basically mediaeval peasants.
-Maybe I, a twelve year old who had already had some less than traditional ideas about the life I wanted to live, had been open to changing.
+Maybe I, a twelve-year-old who had already had some less than traditional ideas about the life I wanted to live, had been open to changing.
 My parents… not so much.”

 “Just… set in their ways.
 Judgemental of anything different.
-They’d be suspicious of your bright copper hair.
+They’d be suspicious of your copper hair.
 Unnatural, they’d say.
 Your eyes?
 Too green.
 You’re too short for a man, too slender, too softly spoken.
 I’m sure they’d have feelings about the magic, too.”

 “Ah.”

 “I don’t feel that way.
 But they would have.
 So… I don’t know.
-It’s hard to have happy memories of them when I know they’d only have bad things to say about me and pretty much all of my friends.”
+It’s hard to have happy memories of them when I know they’d only have had bad things to say about me and pretty much all of my friends.”

 “I'm sorry to hear that.”